Please note: Menus translations are posted as they become available.

-Our dietitians work diligently to balance many aspects of menu planning — regulations established by the United States Department of Agriculture, food safety, cost, preparation, storage, seasonal availability, Healthy Guidelines for Americans and donated government foods — to provide healthy meals that are acceptable to our customers.
+Our dietitians focus on balancing many aspects of menu planning to provide healthy, tasty meals to our customers.These include regulations established by the United States Department of Agriculture, food safety, cost, preparation, storage, seasonal availability, Healthy Guidelines for Americans, and donated government food.

-In addition, we collaborate with manufacturers and develop specifications to provide foods that not only taste good, but also are lower in fats and sodium.
+Also, we collaborate with manufacturers and develop specifications to provide foods that not only taste good, but also are low in fats and sodium.

-A variety of a la carte items may be available in your student's school cafeteria.
-All items available for sale are in compliance with JPG-RA.
-Wellness: Physical and Nutritional Health.
+A variety of à-la-carte items may be available in your student's school cafeteria.
+All items available for sale are in compliance with JPG-RA, Wellness: Physical and Nutritional Health.
 Specific items vary at each school.